lofix/Furry_Game/README.md

 Możesz zagrać tutaj: https://furry.surge.sh/

 **ENG**
-This simple game was made during coding bootcamp at Coders Lab.

 Main and only character in the game is **Furry** who moves around the 10x10 board.
 On the random field coin is being generated.
 Furry moves constantly and player uses WSAD to change the direction (like in snake).
 The aim is to get as many coins as possible.
 When Furry hits the wall the game is over.

-You can play it here: https://furry.surge.sh/
+You can play here: https://furry.surge.sh/